Houses you may also like...

 En-suites are suitably luxurious and the master offers a roll top bath for candlelit soaks, plus a separate shower.
 The downstairs den is perfect for sneaky midnight movies (keep mum on this, kids), and there’s a shared bathroom with large bath and shower attachment.

-Let the children disappear into the garden, enjoy a game of football, explore the woods, or play lawn games with the freedom to make as much noise as they please… Cartwheel across the lawn, race from end to end, hang out in the American Tipi.
+Let the children disappear into the garden; spend hours splashing around in the heated pool, enjoy a game of football, explore the woods, or play lawn games with the freedom to make as much noise as they please… Cartwheel across the lawn, race from end to end, hang out in the American Tipi.
 Dogs are also welcome at The Hollies – with five acres of grounds to explore there’s plenty of space to play outdoors.

 If you can coax the children indoors, you’ll find games, DVDs and toys waiting to be discovered.
 For the ultimate night in, gather everyone together for a family film night, games or charades.
 Your youngest guests will be grateful to see that there are travel cots on hand to make their holiday a seamless home from home experience.